A playful journey of reconnection and restoration

 “God hugs you.
 You're encircled by the arms of the mystery of God.
 You shine so finely it surpasses understanding.”

 As I heard these words, tears streamed down my face.
 That winter, I'd settled into the familiar arms of depression, and this was the compassion I needed.
 I knew I wanted to write down this quote so I could read it, often.
 So I started creating a book.
 (See pages from my book on the left.)

 I bought a leather bound journal and pasted the quote onto the first page.
 Then I began filling it with poems, bird feathers, leaves, seeds, quotes, cards, photos, and art – whatever moved me and asked to be enfolded into her pages.

-With a nod to a Peter Gabriel song, I named her “The Book of Love.”
+I named her “The Book of Love.”
 As I filled my book’s pages, I felt something shifting inside: a heightened insight into my own being, like shining a warm light into a dark room.